linux-xd/vectura/README.md

 ---

 ## 🤝 Contributing
+Still W.I.P
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please see our technical suggestions above in the Roadmap or check out the [Issues tab](../../issues) for `good first issue` tags (like IPv6 support or DNS resolution).
+Please see our technical suggestions above in the Roadmap or check out the [Issues tab](https://www.google.com/search?q=../../issues) for `good first issue` tags (like IPv6 support or DNS resolution).

 ---

 *Built with [Aya](https://aya-rs.dev/) — The future of eBPF is Rust. 🦀*